allenrobel/NDFC-AIML-Fabric/README.md

 This repository contains an Ansible playbook and related assets which provisions a fabric supporting AI/ML workloads using Cisco's Nexus Dashboard Fabric Controller (NDFC).

+## Repository Contents

+1. AIML_Fabric.yml - The playbook which creates the fabric
+2. doc/* - Informational files for the curious
+3. inventory/* - Edit inventory/hosts and inventory/group_vars/ndfc per steps 3 and 4 below.
+4. ansible.cfg - Required for NDFC.
+See step 2 below.

 ## Fabric Characteristics

 ![AIML_Fabric_Topology](./doc/Topology.png "AIML Fabric Topology")